 The Quaker, Frederic Seebohm, was born at Bradford, Yorkshire in 1833 and married Mary Ann Exton in 1857.
 He wrote the acclaimed work, The English Village Community which drew its inspiration from the area around Hitchin.
 The couple had six children:five daughters and a son, Hugh Exton Seebohm, who was born in 1867.
 In 1901, Frederic was living at 84 Bancroft, Hitchin and was described as a banker and magistrate.Meanwhile, the merchant, George James Gribble, married Norah Royds (born 1859 at Great Boughton,

 Cheshire) at Chester in 1881.
-Included among their children was a daughter, Leslie Grace Gribble, born in 1883 at Chelsea.Hugh (then a Hitchin banker) and Lesley married in early 1904 at Biggleswade, Bedfordshire and moved into a newly built house at Poynders End (above) in 1906.
-They had four children: Derrick (born 1907), the twins Frederic and George (born 18 January 1909) and Fidelity (1912).
+Included among their children was a daughter, Leslie Grace Gribble, born in 1883 at Chelsea.Hugh (then a Hitchin banker) and Leslie married in early 1904 at Biggleswade, Beds and moved into a newly-built house at Poynders End (above) in 1906.
+They had four children: Derrick (born 1907), the twins Frederic and George (born 18 January 1909) and Fidelity (1912) Link: Seebohm.